muellan/metacache/README.md

 #### Classification TL;DR
 Metacache has different modes, one of them is the 'query' mode.
 Once a database (e.g. the standard 'refseq'), is built you can classify reads.
-* a single FASTA file with reads:
+* a single FASTA file containing some reads:
   ```
   ./metacache query refseq my_reads.fa -out results.txt
   ```
-* an entire directory with reads:
+* an entire directory containing FASTA/FASTQ files:
   ```
   ./metacache query refseq my_folder -out results.txt
   ```